 3. Istikhara is only answered in a dream

-Some believe that your answers from istikhara come in the form of dreams or seeing green or white, but your solution from istikhara will be a guidance from Allah towards that which is best for you.
+Some people believe that your answers from istikhara come in the form of dreams or seeing green or white.
+Your answers from istikhara will simply be in a form of guidance from Allah SWT towards that which is best for you.

 4. Istikhara is only for really big things

-Some believe that istikhara can only be carried out for major decisions in life like marriage, buying a house etc., but istikhara can be made for a particular matter, a general question or for all that is good every day.
+Some people believe that istikhara can only be carried out for major decisions in life like deciding on a spouse, buying a house, having a child etc., but istikhara can be made for a particular matter, a general question, or even for good every day.

 5. Istikhara can only be performed when you pray

-Some believe that you can only perform istikhara in a state of prayer or after salah, but if it is not possible to do the istikhara prayer, like when you are a traveler or in your menstrual period, you can simply read the istikhara dua on its own.
+Some people believe that you can only perform istikhara in a state of wudu or after a salah, but if it is not possible to perform the istikhara prayer, like as a traveler or on your menstruation, you can simply read the istikhara dua on its own.

 How to Perform Istikhara